Earthlore Explorations - Lore of Astrology - Taurus Title An Earthlore Study Element

 Earthlore Introduction | Earthlore Contents | Astrology Introduction | Astrology Contents | E-mail

-Who smiles through life –
+Who smiles through life—except when crossed?

-Who knows, or thinks he knows the most?
+Who knows, or thinks, he knows the most?

-Who loves good things: baked,
+Who loves good things: baked, boiled or roast?

-Oh, Taurus.
+Oh, Taurus!

 Earthlore Explorations - Astrology - Taurus Icon